 This section contains some precautions which should be followed to avoid damage or malfunction due to incorrect use, handling and transportation of the Network Master.

 1.5.1 Installation

-Install MT1000A horizontally in a stable place.
+Install MT1100A horizontally in a stable place.

-If the MT1000A is not installed in a "good" direction as above, a small shock may turn it over and harm the user.
+If the MT1100A is not installed in the "correct" orientation as above, a small shock may turn it over and harm the user.